 3. Yield ratio

-The yield strength ratio has a great influence on the stamping formability of materials.
+The yield strength ratio has a significant impact on the formability of materials during stamping.

 Table: Yield ratio of common stainless steel materials

 |Type of Steel||Yield strength (N/mm2)||Tensile strength (N/mm2)||Yield ratio|

 (mechanical symbol, English abbreviation EL)

 Elongation refers to the ratio of the total increase in length of the material from plastic deformation to fracture, compared to its original length.
 It is expressed as:

 - L – length of the sample when it is pulled off (mm);